 Looking to transition to a more plant-based diet?
 Perhaps you’ve already given up animal products, but you lack inspiration in the kitchen.
 Or maybe you firmly identify as an omnivore, but you’re hosting a dinner party and you’re not quite sure what to cook for that one vegan guest.

 Whatever the case may be, there’s a vegan cookbook out there that can teach you creative ways to cook with veggies and make you fall in love with plant-based cuisine.
-Here are six of the best vegan cookbooks.
+Here are some of the best vegan cookbooks out there.

 From the Thai coconut soup with tofu and Korean barbecue tempeh wraps to the pinto bean enchiladas and French apple tart, every single one of the 200+ recipes in “Vegan for Everybody” just work.
 And it should come as no surprise to readers already familiar with America’s Test Kitchen and the painstaking efforts its staff go through to perfect each and every recipe they publish.
 The beautiful part about this collection of recipes is that you can easily find every ingredient at your local grocery store, making it simple for anybody to start making vegan food at home.Buy Now